gaoyifan/diverge-rs/README.md

 	* `A` and `B` would both have their corresponding `ipA`/`ipB` and `dnsA`/`dnsB`
 * there's an option to disable AAAA per upstream.
 	* when link `X` doesn't support AAAA, but `dnsX` does.
-	* still filter/prune AAAA results from `dnsA`.
+	* still filter/prune answers from `dnsA`.
-	* will return NXDOMAIN for addresses out of `ipA`, which should be fine since clients should fallback to IPv4.
+		* will return no answer if all answers were pruned, which should be fine since clients should fallback to IPv4.
 * also supports domain lists, and it takes precedence.
 	* this is meant to prevent DNS leakage.
 		* like you don't want `dnsA` to see you're accessing some websites via `X`.